 School of Education (Post-Primary)

-The School of Education (Post-Primary) at MIC Thurles provides six concurrent teacher education programmes in the following subject areas: Gaeilge, Mathematics, Business Studies, Theology and Religious Studies, and Accounting.
+The School of Education (Post-Primary) at MIC Thurles provides five concurrent teacher education programmes in the following subject areas: Gaeilge, Mathematics, Business Studies, Theology and Religious Studies, and Accounting.
 A concurrent teacher education programme includes the study of the subject components and the education components in each year of the programme.
 Graduates of the programmes are fully qualified post-primary teachers.
 The School focuses on the professional and personal development of the students.
 Small class sizes are among the many benefits of studying here.
+The school also has a postgraduate offering in the area of middle leadership.

 Message from Head of School, Dr Finn Ó Murchú